heyarne/safari-audio/README.md

 # Safari Sounds

-This is an investigation of messed up audio handling in safari that.
-I noticed it while working on [airsonic-ui](https://github.com/heyarne/airsonic-ui).
+This is an investigation of messed up audio handling in safari that I noticed while working on [airsonic-ui](https://github.com/heyarne/airsonic-ui).

 ## Development